linode/docs/docs/guides/development/version-control/using-gitlab-runners-with-linode-object-storage/index.md

 Now cached files are stored in Linode Object Storage for any GitLab CI/CD pipelines associated with this runner.

-Using the pipeline script above and the `example-project` developed earlier in this tutorial, you can see this in action.
+Using the pipeline script above and the `example-project` developed earlier in this guide, you can see this in action.
 Just commit a change to one of the project's files.
 You can see the output on the page for `test-job-1`.

 [![Output from a GitLab CI/CD job after caching a file on S3](gitlab-admin-job-cache_small.png)](gitlab-admin-job-cache.png)